tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/产品简介/产品概述_intl_en.md

 - Network Access Control List (ACL): a network ACL is a stateless virtual firewall for filtering packets at the subnet level.
 It can be used to control the inbound and outbound data streams of subnets at the protocol and port granularity.
 - Cloud Access Management (CAM): CAM helps you securely manage access to your Tencent Cloud resources.
 For example, CAM provides identity management and policy management so you can control who has access to your VPCs.

-For more information on VPC security, see [Security](https://intl.cloud.tencent.com/document/product/215/31850).
+For more information on VPC security, see [Security Management](https://intl.cloud.tencent.com/document/product/215/31850).